 Several types of international experience are available to Augsburg students.
 Some of them are briefly described below.
 For application procedures and further information, see the Director of International Programs.
 Since there is a limit on the number of students who may study abroad each year it is wise to apply in the fall prior to the year one wishes to participate in an international program.
-The deadline is March 1 of the preceding year.
+The deadline is December 1 of the preceding year.

-Associated Colleges of the Twin Cities Programs - Students may participate in the ACTC program in Germany and Vienna, spending January and February in intensive language study in Germany, and March through May in a regular semester program in Vienna, where a variety of course offerings is available.

-HECUA (Higher Education Consortium for Urban Affairs) - Augsburg students join students from other colleges and universities in five different full semester programs in Scandinavia, South and Central America, San Francisco and the Twin Cities.
+- Associated Colleges of the Twin Cities Programs Students may participate in the ACTC program in Germany and Vienna, spending January and February in intensive language study in Germany, and March through May in a regular semester program in Vienna, where a variety of course offerings is available. - HECUA (Higher Education Consortium for Urban Affairs) Augsburg students join students from other colleges and universities in five different full semester programs in Scandinavia, South and Central America, San Francisco and the Twin Cities.
 All programs are interdisciplinary and emphasize the impact of social change and cross-cultural factors on the human community.
-HECUA programs emphasize intense language experience, internships, and field trips.

-Interim - Study abroad during the interim is planned for each year.
-See listings under the Augsburg Interim Catalog and in the brochure on Interims Abroad issued in spring for the following January.
-Augsburg is affiliated with the Upper Midwest Association for Intercultural Education (UMAIE).

-International Business Program - Augsburg College International Business Program offers students the opportunity to spend a year of study in London, Paris (American College), Cairo (American University), or Heidelberg.
-A major concentration in international business requires Business Administration courses taken at Augsburg and international core courses studied at one or two of the campuses abroad.
-See Business Administration-International Business.

-Program in Global Community - Augsburg's 31⁄2 month living/learning program based in Cuernavaca, Mexico, focuses on the study of issues related to global justice and human liberation in the light of Christian proclamation.
+HECUA programs emphasize intense language experience, Internships, and field trips. - Interim Study abroad during the Interim is planned for each year.
+See listings in the Augsburg Interim Catalog and in the brochure on Interims Abroad issued in spring for the following January.
+Augsburg is affiliated with the Upper Midwest Association for Intercultural Education (UMAIE). - International Business Program Augsburg College International Business Program offers students the opportunity to spend a year of study in London, Paris (American College), Cairo (American University), or Heidelberg.
+A major concentration in international business provides the option of taking Business Administration courses at Augsburg and international Core courses at one or two of the campuses abroad.
+See Business Administration-International Business. - Program in Global Community Augsburg's 3 1/2 month living/learning program based in Cuernavaca, Mexico, focuses on the study of issues related to global justice and human liberation in the light of Christian proclamation.
 Includes intensive Spanish instruction, group trips, home stay with a family, and cultural activities.
 The cost, including travel, is equivalent to full room, board, and tuition for one term at Augsburg.
 Application and interview required, enrollment limited.
-See Center for Global Service and Education.
+See Global Education Programs. - Human Services in a Latin American Context 3 1/2 month study program designed to introduce participants to the central issues currently facing the third world, and to focus on Latin American models of education and service and their contribution to the process of social change.
+These models have grown out of the sense that the achievement of basic human rights goes hand in hand with the empowerment of individuals and groups to control their own lives.
+Application and interview required, enrollment limited.
+See Global Education Programs.